anugushravya/broken-hash/TestCase_5_Hash_Algorithm.md

 ## Description

-A POST to /hash should accept a password and hash it using SH512 algorithm.
+A POST to /hash should accept a password and hash it using the SHA512 algorithm.

 ### Precondition

-The hash application should be listening at PORT 8088 and ready to accept curl request
+The hash application should be listening at PORT 8088 and ready to accept curl requests.

 ### Assumptions

-Hash application is running on windows machine.
+Hash application is running on a windows machine.
-Curl is installed on the machine to send request.
+Curl installed on the machine to send the request.

 ## Test Steps